-Massachusetts categorizes certain acute hospitals as disproportionate share (DSH) hospitals for a variety of purposes, such as determining provider reimbursement rates for MassHealth and Health Safety Net programs.
+Massachusetts categorizes certain acute hospitals as disproportionate share hospitals (DSH) for purpose of setting MassHealth rates.

 A “disproportionate share hospital” is defined in M.G.L. c.
 6D sec.
 1 as “any acute hospital that exhibits a payer mix where a minimum of 63% of the acute hospital’s gross patient service revenue is attributable to Title XVIII and Title XIX of the Federal Social Security Act, other government payers, and free care.”